STOCD/OSCR-UI/distribution/README.md

 On Arch there is similar tools, but there is no standard format like `.deb`, rather it's usually jusst a compressed archive `oscr-ui.pkg.tar.ztbuilt` by a `PKGBUILD` script, which can then be fed into `pacman`/`paru`/`yay`/`dpkg`

 ##### PKGBUILD Template
+*The following template is a draft and not actually used or completed.*
 ```
 pkgname=oscr-ui
 pkgver=2025.9.14.1